 Open Illustrator and create a new document.
 After that with the Line Segment Tool create 2 lines like the image below.
 The rectangle size is for a 2880x1800 resolution.

 Select the Blend Tool and create a blend object by tapping on both segments.
 After that double click on the Blend Tool icon to open the Blend Options dialog box.
 Change the Spacing to Specified Distance and use 30 pixels for it.

 With the Pen Tool (P) create the shape you want to pop from the lines.
 I am using the Abduzeedo symbol.

-After creating the shape you want duplicate it 3 or 4 times to make the symbol spread to more lines, like outer stroke.
-Also you will have to create a shape with the color of the background to hide the lines that go under the symbol.
+After creating the shape you want to duplicate it 3 or 4 times to make the symbol spread to more lines, like an outer stroke.
+Also, you will have to create a shape with the color of the background to hide the lines that go under the symbol.

 After that with the Pen Tool and the Direct Selection Tool make sure to connect the new lines with the ones that they should diverge from.

 Select the points that the lines connect and then change the corner option.
 I am using 90 pixels for the roundness.